 Through Monday, temples across the country will host seon practitioners and lecturers.
 The Seon Mediation Summit draws to a close Tuesday, when Jinwoo is to speak on gaining “eternal wisdom” through seon at a conference of international experts on the topic.

 Jinwoo is to set off on a US tour this week to advance the seon campaign.
 The Oct.
-5-13 trip includes a stop at the United Nations, where the Jogye president is expected to propose the creation of International Meditation Day.
+5-13 trip includes a stop at the United Nations, where the Jogye president is expected to propose the creation of World Meditation Day.